simplygoodwork/gw.ultimate-package/readme.md

 The app will render your template directly from the url, so if you go to `/my/page.html` it will render the template in `/templates/my/page.html`.

+You can use `screen-prototype.scss` for prototyping and `screen.scss` for production work.

 ## Requirements and setup
 * A __PHP >= 5.3__ web server to interpret the PHP files in the package